 The England international striker tormented Joel Ward on the left before firing powerfully across goal into the far corner.

 Palace pushed to get back into the game and Jimmy Kebe took ownership of a long ball before nudging an effort towards goal that Kolo Toure cleared off the line.

 But Liverpool then made it 3-0 from the penalty spot in the 39th minute.
 Sterling played a one-two with Suarez and was tugged down by Dean Moxey just inside the area.

-Soon after Suarez once again teased the Palace defense and crossed for Victor Moses from the by line, but the Chelsea loanee saw the ball flick off his foot and hit the crossbar.
+Soon after Suarez once again teased the Palace defence and crossed for Victor Moses from the byline, but the Chelsea loanee saw the ball flick off his foot and hit the crossbar.

 Mamadou Sakho nearly extended Liverpool's advantage immediately after the break when he powered a header wide from Gerrard's corner.

-Liverpool continued to dominate possession but was frustrated in attempts for a fourth.
+Liverpool continued to dominate possession but were frustrated in their attempts for a fourth.

-Sturridge then hit the post in the closing stages as Liverpool looked good value for a victory that moves the club back to the top of the Premier League and consigns Palace to a fourth consecutive league defeat.
+Sturridge then hit the post in the closing stages as Liverpool looked good value for a victory that moves them back to the top of the Premier League and consigns Palace to a fourth consecutive league defeat.